cursorless-dev/cursorless/docs/user/README.md

   `change blue air`
   Deletes the token containing letter 'a' with a blue hat then places your cursor where the token had been.

+### `"clone"` / `"clone up"`

+These commands insert a copy of the target either before or after the target itself, leaving your cursor(s) in the newly created clone.

+- `"clone <TARGET>"`
+- `"clone up <TARGET>"`

+For example:

+- `"clone funk"` inserts a copy of the function containing your cursor just below the function
+- `"clone up funk"` inserts a copy of the function containing your cursor just above the function
+- `"clone state air"` inserts a copy of the statement containing `a` with a gray hat below the given statement itself

 ### Cut / copy

 - `"carve <TARGET>"`: cut